 Step 1 – Get to Know Jesus

-Read the Gospels.
+Read the New Testament Gospels.
 Decide to live your life following Jesus’ example.
 He spells out the requirements for living a life pleasing to God in the Gospels.
 You might find my free Seeking Jesus Planners helpful for getting to know Him on a deeper level.

 Step 2 – Judge Yourself Against the Ten Commandments

 For example, one of my weaknesses is keeping holy the Sabbath.
 If I go to church for one hour but then spend another seven hours working at my computer or surfing on social media, have I kept it holy?

 Step 3 – Assess Your Weaknesses and Change Them

 Take a hard look in the mirror.
 The only way you can really improve is to make an honest assessment.

 Do you really know God?
 Do you have hate in your heart?
 Does jealousy or self-doubt eat away at you?

 Come clean about your real weaknesses.
 Bring them to Jesus and ask Him to help you improve.